On the minimal extension and structure of weakly group-theoretical braided fusion categories: Structure of certain braided weakly group-theoretical fusion categories

-In particular, we have the following corollary, which generalizes the conclusions of \cite[Theorem 4.7]{DongNa} and \cite[Proposition 3.8, Corollary 3.12]{Yu}. \begin{coro} Let $\C$ be an integral braided fusion category of FP-dimension $p^nd$ and $\C'\subseteq \text{sVec}$, where $p$ is a prime, $n$ is a nonnegative integer and $d$ is a square-free integer such that $(p,d)=1$.
+In particular, we have the following corollary, which generalizes the conclusions of \cite[Theorem 4.7]{DongNa} and \cite[Proposition 3.8, Corollary 3.12]{Yu}. \begin{coro} Let $\C$ be an integral braided fusion category of Frobenius-Perron dimension $p^nd$ and $\C'\subseteq \text{sVec}$, where $p$ is a prime, $n$ is a nonnegative integer and $d$ is a square-free integer such that $(p,d)=1$.
 Then $\C$ is nilpotent and group-theoretical. \end{coro}